-Gantt Chart Chart used as visual aid for loading and scheduling purposes.
+Gantt Chart Chart Chart Chart Chart Used as visual aid for loading and scheduling purposes.

 The purpose of the Gantt chart is to organize and visually display the actual or intended use of resources in a time framework.
 Managers may use the charts for trial-and-error schedule development to get an idea of what different arrangements would involve.